 What is inclusive education?

 Around the mid 20th century, when many scholars recognized this difference, the evolution of education started.
-This evolution of education narrated it from exclusion to inclusion, from judgment to acceptance, and disability to difference.
+This evolution of education turned it from exclusion to inclusion, people in the mainstream started accepting them instead of judging and took them as different rather than disabled.

 Inclusive education implies that all the marginalized groups of society (based on abilities, disabilities, gender, ethnicity, orientation, capital, etc.) receive the same education as society’s mainstream section.
 Inclusive education presents the motto of “greeting diversity with inclusivity.”

-Inclusive education is believed to provide quality education for all children.
-It is considered to be instrumental in changing the discriminatory attitudes of society.
-Significantly during the foundation years of learning, respect, sensitization, and understanding grow when individuals with diverse abilities and backgrounds play, socialize, and learn together; this type of education plays a crucial role.
+Inclusive education promises the quality education for all children.
+This instrument has changed the discriminatory attitude of the society.
+Significantly during the foundation years of learning, respect and understanding grow when individuals with diverse abilities and backgrounds play and learn together.
+This type of inclusive education plays an important role.

-Education that excludes and segregates society is believed to be perpetuating discrimination against the traditionally marginalized groups.
+Education that excludes and differentiates among the society is believed to be discriminatory against the traditionally marginalized groups.
 Inclusive education develops the concepts of civic participation, employment, and healthy community life.

 Thus, it is essential to understand and imply the spirit of inclusion in its real sense.
 It is not similar to the generalization of education needs.

-Every learner is unique to one’s own capabilities, interests, skills, and aptitude.
-Therefore it is crucial to make the learning exclusive to the individual learning needs of the learner.
-For this same purpose, the recent trend in education is inclined to provide customized and personalized learning to new-age learners.
+Every learner is unique to one’s own interests, skills, and aptitude.
+Therefore it is important to make the learning exclusive to the learning needs of the learner.
+The recent trend in education is inclined to provide customized and personalized learning to new-age learners.

 What is customized learning?

-Each learner progresses through the material at a different speed and cognition depending on their own learning needs and abilities.
-Each student’s individual learning profile and plan are varied.
+Each learner progresses through the material at a different speed and cognition depending on their own abilities.
+Their individual learning profile and plan are varied.

 Customized learning ensures that all forms of the learner’s exclusive needs are fulfilled.
-Customized learning implies learning that is planned in such a way to address the learners’ strengths and weaknesses, areas of concerns, aptitudes, and skill to provide a more personalized learning experience to the learners
+This learning implies that it should address to the learners’ strengths and weaknesses, areas of concerns, aptitudes, and skill to provide a more personalized learning experience to the learners

-It is needed for catering to the individualized need of the learner.
-It lists the strategies required to enable a child to progress in a given education system.
+This form of learning caters the individualized need of the learner.
+The strategies required to enable a child to progress in a given education system is provided by customized learning.

-It is provided with the parents, child, psychologist, counselor, and educator’s active involvement and hence is more learner-specific.
+To make the learning more learner-specific, it is provided with the parents, child, psychologist, counselor, and educator’s active involvement.

 Instead of generalizing the individuality of the learner, it works for it.
 It does not mold the child into a generic belief.
 Instead, it tries to present the child’s ability to contribute to society’s well-being by nurturing his or her self-identity.

-In conclusion, it can be established that inclusive education with exclusive learning is the emerging need for the growth of the learner as an individual and as a member of society.
+In conclusion, it can be established that inclusive education with exclusive learning is the emerging need for the growth of the learner as a member of society.
 Customized learning is an essential aspect of inclusive education.

 However, from the teacher’s point of view, the generalization of education is a common approach.
 The reason for this can be the lack of resources, awareness, the non-academic work pressure or sometimes, even the lack of the will.
 Whatever may be the reason, this approach is in the urgent need of the change specifically at the ground level.

-The latest trends in education try to overcome this barrier of generalization.
-Online schools are better in these terms due to their flexibility and accessibility to all.
+The latest trends in education try to overcome this barrier.
+Online schools are better in these terms due to their flexibility and accessibility.
 K8 School: India’s First Accredited Online School aims to balance its individuality and inclusion in society.

 Here at K8 School, I am happy to tell you that we design a learner-specific learning path based upon the requirements and learning styles.